hadleymcneill/Rockepy/README.md

 [Explore Rockepy Tutorials](https://github.com/hadleymcneill/Rockepy/tree/main/tutorials)

 ## Planned Features
-- **Intuitive Interfaces**: User-friendly functions for common flightdynamics calculations.
+- **Intuitive Interfaces**: User-friendly functions for common flight-dynamics calculations.
 - **Step-by-Step Guidance**: Comprehensive documentation and examples to help users at every step.
 - **Community Input**: Adapting and growing based on the feedback and needs of our user community.